diagrams/diagrams-doc/doc/manual.rst

 it easy to find what you are looking for.
 It is not, however, a complete reference of every single function in the standard library: for that, see the API documentation listed under `Other resources`_.
-Most sections contain links to relevant module(s) you can follow to read about other functions not covered in the text.
+Most sections contain links to relevant modules you can follow to read about other functions not covered in the text.

 Module names in the text are typeset like this: